 Does having IBD increase the chance of birth defects?

-Every pregnancy starts with a 3-5% chance of having a birth defect.
-This is called the background risk.
-Most studies suggest that the chance for birth defects is not increased in people with inactive IBD.
-It is not clear if there is an increased chance for birth defects with active IBD.
+Birth defects can happen in any pregnancy for different reasons.
+Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
+We look at research studies to try to understand if an exposure, like IBD, might increase the chance of birth defects in a pregnancy.
+Most studies suggest that the chance for birth defects is not increased in women with inactive IBD.
+It is not clear if there is an increased chance of birth defects with active IBD.
 If there is an increased chance, it is expected to be low.

 Does having IBD increase the chance of other pregnancy-related problems?

-There are some studies that suggest that people with active disease have an increased chance for pregnancy complications, such as preterm delivery (birth before week 37), stillbirth, or having a baby with low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-There have also been higher rates of delivery by C-section reported in people with IBD.
-The chance of experiencing these pregnancy-related problems might be related to the severity of the person’s illness during pregnancy.
+There are some studies that suggest that women with active disease have an increased chance for pregnancy complications, such as preterm delivery (birth before week 37), stillbirth, or having a baby with low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+There have also been higher rates of delivery by C-section reported in women with IBD.
+The chance of experiencing these pregnancy-related problems might be related to the severity of the woman’s illness during pregnancy.

 What medications can be used to treat my IBD during pregnancy?

 It is important to talk with your healthcare providers as soon as possible about the best way to treat your condition during pregnancy.
 There are different types of medications used to treat IBD.
-In some cases, a person will need to take more than one medication during pregnancy.
-For information on specific medication see our fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to discuss your specific exposures.
+In some cases, women will need to take more than one medication during pregnancy.
+For information on a specific medication, see our fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to discuss your specific exposures.

 IBD itself can be associated with risks during pregnancy, and it is important that IBD remain as inactive as possible.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.